Stable moduli spaces of hermitian forms: Weight structures on Poincar e categories

 Applied to a chain complex $Y$ that is already concentrated in non-positive degrees, the argument also concentrates a chain complex which lies in the heart of the weight structure into degrees $1$ and $0$ with split differential.
 But for two such complexes $X$ and $Y$ one finds

 where $\mathcal A^\natural$ is the idempotent completion of $\mathcal A$.
-It follows that the heart of the weight structure is precisely the weak idempotent completion of $\mathcal A$.
+It follows that the heart of the weight structure is indeed precisely the weak idempotent completion of $\mathcal A$.

-Since the association $\mathcal A \mapsto \CCbdd_\infty(\mathcal A)$ is also easily checked invariant under weak idempotent completion Sosnilo's result mentioned above implies that $\CCbdd_\infty(\mathcal A) \simeq \Stab(\mathcal A)$ for every ordinary additive category.
+Sosnilo's result mentioned above implies that $\CCbdd_\infty(\mathcal A) \simeq \Stab(\mathcal A^\flat) \simeq \Stab(\mathcal A)$ for every ordinary additive category.
 Stabilisation can hence be thought of as a version of taking finite complexes in non-ordinary additive categories.
 Let us also remind the reader that $\CCbdd_\infty(\mathcal A)$ is generally different from the derived category of $\mathcal A$ (for $\mathcal A$ abelian with sufficiently many projective objects, say): For example, in the stabilisation of the category of finite generated abelian groups the null-composite sequence

-is not a fibre sequence (since all fibre sequences in the heart of a weight structure necessarily split). \item Given a weight structure on $\C$ one can put to obtain a weight structure on $\C\op$, and unless explicitly stated we shall always equip opposite categories with this weight structure.
+is not a fibre sequence (since all fibre sequences in the heart of a weight structure necessarily split).

+\item Given a weight structure on $\C$ one can put to obtain a weight structure on $\C\op$, and unless explicitly stated we shall always equip opposite categories with this weight structure.
 Similarly, one can define a new weighted category $\C^{\langle p \rangle}$ with underlying category $\C$ by

 Clearly, exhaustiveness is preserved by either construction.
 Furthermore, the product and direct sum (i.e.\ the coproduct in $\Catx$) of any family of stable $\infty$-categories inherit a weight structure from their constituents, where both connectivity and coconnectivity are measured pointwise.
 In the case of the direct sum also exhaustiveness is preserved, but this fails for infinite products.